 - Form 1098-E for student loan interest

 W-2 forms are typically available from your military service beginning in January.
 You can download your military W-2 from myPay.
 Tax forms are available at your local post office and library.
 You can also download them from the IRS website.

 In addition to gathering important documents, here are some other ways to get ahead of the tax time curve:

-- Be aware of special tax benefits you may qualify for as a service member, including a filing extension.
-Visit the Internal Revenue Service (IRS) website or contact a Military OneSource tax consultant to find out more about these benefits.
+- Be aware of special tax benefits you may qualify for as a service member, including a filing extension - Visit the Internal Revenue Service website or contact a Military OneSource tax consultant to find out more about these benefits.

-Military OneSource provides free access to the H&R Block At Home® Basic online tax filing service.
+Military OneSource provides online tax filing service at no cost to you.
 The service allows you to complete and electronically file your federal and up to three state tax returns or filings.
-Your calculations are guaranteed to be 100% accurate or H&R Block pays the penalties and interest.
-The H&R Block At Home® Basic tax filing service protects the security and confidentiality of your personal information by using industry-recognized security safeguards.
 You do not have to complete the return all at one time.
 When you begin, you create a secure user ID and password, which enables you to log on, save, close and return to the program as needed.